- How does one become a Cal State East Bay student?

 Electronic versions of the CSU undergraduate and graduate applications are accessible at www.csumentor.edu.

 Applying online via www.csumentor.edu is expected unless electronic submission is impossible.
 An acknowledgement will be sent when online applications have been submitted.
-Application in “hard copy” or paper form may be obtained online via www.csumentor.edu as a portable document format (PDF).
+Application in “hard copy” or paper form may be downloaded at www.csumentor.edu.
 Paper applications should be mailed to CSUEB's Office of Admission.

 The university advises all prospective students to supply complete and accurate information on the admission application, residency questionnaire, and financial aid forms.
 In addition, students must, when requested, submit authentic and official transcripts of all previous academic work attempted.
 Failure to file complete, accurate, and authentic application documents may result in denial or rescission of admission, cancellation of academic credit, suspension, or expulsion (Section 41301, Article 1.1 of Title 5, California Code of Regulations).